MT-CTF/capturetheflag/mods/ctf/ctf_map/README.md

 ```

 #### Map Constants
 1. `Map Shadow Intensity`: Sets the intensity of the shadows.
-In some maps shadows need to be disabled.
 2. `Map Gravity`: Gravitational constant of the map. (default = 1)
 3. `Map Movement Speed`: Regulates the speed at which players move. (default = 1)
 4. `Map Jump height`: Regulates the height of jumps. (default = 1)